Have it ever occurred that you’re in the middle of a duel with some random dude, and suddenly it starts to lag?

 What Is a CPU and GPU Bottleneck?

-In general, When CPU usage is higher than GPU usage then you have a CPU bottleneck, and it also means the app or game you are running is CPU reliant.
-This can occur from another side too, like the app or game may be GPU intensive.
-Thus, generating GPU bottlenecks.
+In general, When CPU usage is higher than GPU usage, then you have a CPU bottleneck, and it also means the app or game you are running is CPU reliant.
+On the flip side, when the application is GPU-intensive and occurs, the same issue – is a GPU bottleneck.

-Can you imagine a big garment factory and when the office ends all the employees come out together?
+In simple words, can you imagine a big factory containing hundreds of employees?
+When the office hour ends, all the employees come out together.
 But the office gate is smaller compared to the number of people coming out.
 And it takes time to let out everyone.
 That’s the concept of the bottleneck.

 Also, check out our separate post on can a Motherboard Bottleneck a CPU?